Awoniyi: Liverpool loanee wants Super Eagles chance | Goal.com

 "You begin to understand that it's not something you can control or have power over.
 You just need to enjoy what you do and keep on working hard."

-Awoniyi, whose loan with Mainz ended at the end of 2019-20 season has spoken highly of Liverpool manager Jurgen Klopp.
+Awoniyi, whose loan with Mainz ended at the end of 2019-20 season, also spoke highly of Liverpool manager Jurgen Klopp.

 "Jurgen Klopp's a man everyone is happy to be around.
 When I was going to Mainz last year he wished me luck because he is highly revered over there,” he continued.